A difficult relationship with your teen can be a tough burden to bear

-Last week, I wore my heavy wool socks and my boots to walk the dog on a cold, wet Fall day.
+Last week, I wore my heavy wool socks and my boots to walk the dog on a cold, wet fall day.
 In the middle of my two-mile jaunt, I realized my left heel started to hurt.
 By the time I made it home, I had a blister the size of a quarter on the back of my foot.

 A blister happens from friction–constant forceful rubbing.